IntersectMBO/lsm-tree/lsm-tree/README.md

   [`-threaded`](https://downloads.haskell.org/ghc/latest/docs/users_guide/phases.html#ghc-flag-threaded "https://downloads.haskell.org/ghc/latest/docs/users_guide/phases.html#ghc-flag-threaded")
   RTS option enabled.

+- This package is supported and tested on Linux, MacOS and Windows.

+- This package is supported with limited testing on FreeBSD

 ### Concurrency <span id="concurrency" class="anchor"></span>

 LSM-trees can be used concurrently, but with a few restrictions: